shawn-sandy/ideas/fp-react/README.md

 # A lightweight React component library built for FirstPaint CSS/SCSS toolkit.

+This is beta release and there may be changes to the interface for these components. -backdrop-hue-rotate-15

+## Docs
-This is beta release docs and info will be coming soon.
+Docs and info will be coming soon.

 Check out a demo of the library here: [FP React Demo](https://fp-react.netlify.app)